jacobmacweb/wn/README.md

 - [ ] Compress repository into a smaller file (with deltas) to send to a server
 - [ ] Simple server to accept changes
+- [ ] Staging area to not commit directly

 _v0.3_